aeccitm/AnImage.io/README.md

 Instructions for installing the software and generating microstrip antennas with complex structures are provided below.

-**Step 1:** Ensure that your computer has MATLAB R2022b and CST STUDIO Suite software installed.
-Open MATLAB and navigate to the folder containing the CST_MicrowaveStudio.m file.
-Run the file by selecting the "Run" button.
-This file facilitates the integration of CST STUDIO with MATLAB R2022b, enabling you to use all the features of the CST STUDIO software in MATLAB.
+**Step 1:**  Ensure that Matlab and CST STUDIO have been installed on your computer.
+Then, open Matlab and go to the directory where is contained the downloaded **CST_MicrowaveStudio.m** file.
+Once you have located the file and opened it, select the “Run” button to execute it.
+The **CST_MicrowaveStudio.m** file is intended to facilitate the integration of CST STUDIO with Matlab R2022b.
+By executing this file, you can utilize all the CST STUDIO software's features within Matlab.

 <div align="center"><img src="User'guide_images/Fig1.PNG"></div>
 <p align="center">Fig 1.
 The display of the CST_MicrowaveStudio.m file.</p>